eendroroy/numberlab/README.md

 # numberlab

-Implementation of popular mathematical number series algorithms.
+A collection of number theory algorithms

 ## Installation